Let your senses guide you...

 5- Plaça de l’Ajuntament square

 From Carrer d’en Bosch we arrive at Plaça de l’Ajuntament square, another symbolic place in the town.
 The town hall itself stands out, dating back to 1889, and it is built on the foundations and the supporting walls of the medieval castle.
-The building next to it was the old market and now houses the Casa Bacardí Visitor Centre.
+The building next to it was the old market (Mercat Vell).
 Just behind the town hall is the Santiago Rusiñol Public Library, which occupies Miquel Utrillo’s former stately home.